czhc/eiecs-demo/README.md

         1. allow 22 to [bastion]
         2. allow 443 in/out of EI Endpoint from within VPC
         3. allow 9000, 8500 to EC2 (Container Instance) from within VPC

 2. Navigate to the ECS console.
 The Cloudformation template has also created a Task Definition named `ei-ecs-ubuntu-tfs-bridge`.
         1. Inspect the Task Definition for 2 containers: TF ModelServer and EI-enabled TF ModelServer from Tensor Flow Serving.
         2. Both containers are running on ubuntu Deep Learning optimized Container Images.
-The EI TF MS contianer downloads the additional EI-enabled MS binary and forces EI metadata lookup from the container instance.
+The EI TF MS container downloads the additional EI-enabled MS binary and forces EI metadata lookup from the container instance.
         3. Inspect the entry point of the containers

 # Resources